gbusto/omnilaunch/README.md

 - Persistent volumes for model caching (no re-downloads)

 **Reliable:**
-- Competitors (Fal, Fireworks) have frequent compatibility issues
+- Other platforms have frequent compatibility issues or cryptic errors and failures
 - Modal's abstraction is minimal — closer to "your code on a GPU"
 - Clear error messages, real logs (not cryptic failures)